5 Tips for Your First Visit to Ice Castles

 Next, you should be ready to explore!
 The Ice Castles will have various hallways and tunnels for you to walk through.
 Use your best judgment on where to go.
 Some adults nearby had to turn around because they were too wide to fit through the tunnel.
 In any case, exploring the Ice Castles will lead to fun encounters in the park (like an ice throne!).

 Oh and please bear in mind, that while exploring you may have to crawl.
 This is because the tunnel itself is not tall enough to walk through.
-This was true for the toddle slide during my visit.
+This was true for the toddler slide during my visit.
 So wear waterproof gloves or mittens so you can save your hands from the cold while crawling to your next destination.

 Plan Ahead for Traffic Into and Leaving Town

 Finally, make sure to give yourself enough time when traveling to and from the Ice Castles.
 For the Midway, Utah location, it generally takes about an hour to get there from Salt Lake City.
-Because this is a mountain town, weather can slow you down and deer might be around as well.
+Because this is a mountain town, the weather can slow you down and deer might be around as well.
 So be patient.

-As a former 9-5er in Park City, I know first hand how congested the traffic can get –not only in Park City but on the route from PC into Midway.
+As a former 9-5er in Park City, I know firsthand how congested the traffic can get –not only in Park City but on the route from PC into Midway.
 You will need to be patient, have a good winter vehicle, and always pack water, snacks, and a blanket just in case.
 While traffic is always a thing here in Utah, just remember that traffic may be slow, so plan accordingly.

 Summing up, a visit to the Utah Ice Castles is a great winter activity.
 The LED-lit ice sculptures have various colors, there are concessions and bathrooms on-site, and you can get your souvenir in the shop.
 While it is a tourist attraction, it is still a fun activity during winter.